kevinjalbert/pronto-stylelint/README.md

 Pronto runner for [stylelint](http://stylelint.io), the mighty, modern CSS linter.
 [What is Pronto?](https://github.com/prontolabs/pronto)

-Uses official stylelint executable installed by `npm`.
+Uses the official stylelint executable installed by `npm`.

 Heavily inspired by [doits/pronto-eslint_npm](https://github.com/doits/pronto-eslint_npm).

 ## Prerequisites

 You'll need to install [stylelint by yourself with npm](http://stylelint.io/user-guide/cli/).
-If `stylelint` is in your `PATH`, everything will simply work, otherwise you have to provide pronto-stylelint your custom executable path (see [below](#configuration-of-stylelint)).
+If `stylelint` is in your `PATH`, everything will simply work, otherwise, you have to provide pronto-stylelint your custom executable path (see [below](#configuration-of-stylelint)).

 ## Configuration of stylelint